-We cannot pay for emergency medical repatriation, repatriation of remains, or for expenses as a result of a personal emergency while you are abroad.
-These costs may be covered if you purchase appropriate travel insurance, however the Embassy of Ireland is unable to mediate in the event of any disputes with insurance companies which may arise.
+The Department of Foreign Affairs cannot pay for emergency medical repatriation, repatriation of remains, or for expenses as a result of a personal emergency while you are abroad.
+These costs may be covered if you purchase appropriate travel insurance, however the Embassy of Ireland in Ankara is unable to mediate in the event of any disputes with insurance companies which may arise.

 Buying comprehensive travel insurance can save you and your family a lot of money if something goes wrong.
 It will also ensure that you get the medical attention you need, when you need it.
 Hospital bills can quickly run into thousands of euro, and a medical evacuation back to Ireland can cost thousands more.